Pentastomida: Fossil record

 Exceptionally preserved, three-dimensional and phosphatised fossils from the Upper Cambrian Orsten of Sweden and the Cambrian/Ordovician boundary of Canada have been identified as pentastomids.
 Also one from the Wuluian (middle Cambrian) of Greenland.
-Four fossil genera have been identified from the Cambrian so far: Aengapentastomum, Bockelericambria, Haffnericambria and Heymonsicambria.
+Five fossil genera have been identified from the Cambrian so far: Aengapentastomum, Boeckelericambria, Dietericambria, Haffnericambria and Heymonsicambria.
 These fossils suggest that pentastomids evolved very early and raise questions about whether these animals were parasites at this time, and if so, on which hosts.
 Conodonts (primitive fish) have sometimes been mentioned as possible hosts in this context.
 A fifth genus, Invavita, is from Silurian-aged marine strata of England: fossil specimens of Invavita are found firmly attached to their ostracod hosts of the species Nymphatelina gravida.
 It possessed a head, a worm-like body, and two pairs of limbs.

 Classification

-There are four extant orders recognised in the subclass Pentastomida:
+There are four extant orders recognized in the subclass Pentastomida: